Torbjørn Vereide

 Torbjørn Vereide (born 19 February 1989) is a Norwegian politician.

 Life and career

 Vereide was born on 19 February 1989, and hails from Gloppen Municipality.

-He was elected representative to the Storting from the constituency of Sogn og Fjordane for the period 2021–2025, for the Labour Party.
+He was elected representative to the Storting from the constituency of Sogn og Fjordane in 2021, for the Labour Party.
+He was re-elected in 2025.
 He was deputy representative to the Storting 2017–2021.

-In the Storting, he is a member of the Standing Committee on Labour and Social Affairs from 2021.
+In the Storting, he was a member of the Standing Committee on Labour and Social Affairs between 2021 and 2025.
+From 2025, he is a member of the Standing Committee on Energy and the Environment.